rstraub/rstraub.github.io/_drafts/why-use-kotlin.md

     immutable.plus(5) // Ok, returns copy of list with new element }
 ```
 *Listing 5.
-In Kotlin (im)mutability is a choice you have to make deliberately*
+(Im)mutability is a choice you have to make deliberately*

 ### 🕳️ Explicit Nullability
-[Null](https://www.freecodecamp.org/news/a-quick-and-thorough-guide-to-null-what-it-is-and-how-you-should-use-it-d170cea62840/), "the million dollar mistake", the programmer's dread, and cause of so many bugs.
-You probably have your personal horror stories where you saw the feared `NullPointerException` (NPE).
+[Null](https://www.freecodecamp.org/news/a-quick-and-thorough-guide-to-null-what-it-is-and-how-you-should-use-it-d170cea62840/), "the million-dollar mistake", the programmer's dread, and cause of so many bugs.
+You probably have your own horror stories where you saw the feared `NullPointerException` (NPE).

 Once you encounter this familiar enemy, you'll have to investigate how it happened.
-It turns out, that most of the times this will happen because someone lied to you.
-An uncaught NPE usually means that code relying upon the object, did not expect null to be a possible value.
+It turns out, that most of the time this will happen because someone wasn't honest with you.
+An uncaught NPE usually means that client code did not expect null to be a possible value.

 _Why?_